-Assuming its share of responsibility, the University of Wisconsin provides faculty, staff, educational programs, technology, furnishings, libraries, and supplies.
-The first classes met in fall 1966 at Mt.
-St. Paul Seminary, because the new buildings were not ready for occupancy.
-In December, however, the campus opened in its current location, beginning with just Northview Hall, the Field House, and the Commons.
-Southview Hall opened in February 1969, and both the Administration Building and an extension to Northview Hall, more than doubling the size of the library, were added in 1978.
-The Fine Arts Center, with its 337-seat Lunt-Fontanne Theatre, came in 1987.
-In 1992, a computer center, and a new entryway to Northview Hall added 5,000 square feet to the campus.
+In fall 1966, the first classes met at Mt.
+St. Paul Seminary because the new buildings were not ready for occupancy.
+In December 1966, the campus opened in its current location.
+Original campus buildings included Northview Hall, the Field House, and the Commons.
+Southview Hall opened in February 1969.
+Both the Administration Building and an extension to Northview Hall, which more than doubled the size of the library, were added in 1978.
+The Fine Arts Center, with its 337-seat Lunt-Fontanne Theatre, was built in 1987.
+In 1992, a computer center and a new entryway to Northview Hall added 5,000 square feet to the campus.

-In celebration of the campus’ 30th anniversary, the Student Commons was completely remodeled and Westview Hall was added Dedicated on September 8, 1996, the $5.7 million project added 20,000 square feet to the Commons and renovated an existing 29,000 square feet.
-Along with expanded space for the student lounge, student activities, student services and study center offices, a beautiful dining area and re-located bookstore (open to the public) were added.
+In celebration of the campus’ 30th anniversary in 1996, the Student Commons was completely remodeled.
+Westview Hall was dedicated on September 8, 1996 - the $5.7 million project added 20,000 square feet to the Commons and renovated an existing 29,000 square feet.
+Along with expanded space for the student lounge, student activities, student services and study center offices, a beautiful dining area and new bookstore were added.

-In 2001 a new gym floor was installed in the Field House, and the building was remodeled and expanded to include 3 classrooms and a fitness center, adding 9,885 square feet.
+In 2001, a new gym floor was installed in the Field House.
+The building was also remodeled and expanded to include three classrooms and a fitness center, adding 9,885 square feet.

-To preserve a natural environment for educational use, Miss Gertrude Sherman donated a 92-acre Field Station, located approximately 10 miles west of the main campus, to the university in 1967.
-The former farm land is being restored to native prairie and woods, and it harbors the UW System’s only large wood-fired kiln and as well as a smaller one.
-In 2001 a 3,000-square-foot classroom building was constructed on the site.
+To preserve a natural environment for educational use, Miss Gertrude Sherman donated a 92-acre Field Station, located approximately 10 miles west of the main campus, to the University in 1967.
+The former farm land is being restored to native prairie and woods, and harbors the UW System’s only large wood-fired kiln.
+In 2001, a 3,000-square-foot classroom building was constructed on the site.
 Open year round, visitors are welcome to come and explore the station during daylight hours.
 The station is home to a beautiful restored prairie/oak savannah, as well as a variety of forest land, an ephemeral pond, Henrietta Lake, and Scuppernong Creek.
 There are 3.5 miles of mowed walking trails, as well as boardwalks over wetland areas.
 More Field Station information.

 Murray Deutsch, 1966-1972